Bootstrap-GS: Self-Supervised Augmentation for High-Fidelity Gaussian Splatting: Experiment

 \subsection{Experimental Setup}

-\paragraph{Dataset and Metrics.} Our experiments are conducted on publicly available mainstream 3D reconstruction datasets, following the 3D-GS~\cite{kerbl3Dgaussians}.
-They include seven scenes from Mip-NeRF360~\cite{barron2022mipnerf360}, two scenes from Tanks\&Temples~\cite{Knapitsch2017}, two scenes from DeepBlending~\cite{hedman2018deep}.
-The evaluation metrics are PSNR, SSIM~\cite{1284395}, and LPIPS~\cite{Zhang_2018_CVPR}), together with training time.
-Frame rate (FPS) and memory usage are not primary concerns in our study, given that our technique centers on bootstrapping.
-The diffusion process and the bootstrapping loss described in Eq.~\ref{eq:bootstrapping_loss}, inherently require additional time to execute.
-In the main paper, we present averaged metrics for all scenes from each dataset, while detailed quantitative results for individual scenes are provided in the supplementary materials.
+\paragraph{Dataset and Metrics.} Our experiments are conducted on publicly available benchmark 3D reconstruction datasets in a verity of scenarios.
+They include 9 scenes from Mip-NeRF360~\cite{barron2022mipnerf360}, two scenes from Tanks\&Temples~\cite{knapitsch2017tanks}, two scenes from DeepBlending~\cite{hedman2018deep}, 8 scenes from BungeeNeRF~\cite{xiangli2022bungeenerf}, and 2 scenes from VR-NeRF~\cite{xu2023vr} (EyefulTower).
+For evaluation, we report PSNR, SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable}, the number of used Gaussian primitives during rendering (\#GS), and the memory of models.
+We present the averaged results for all scenes in the main paper, while details are provided in the Appendix.

-\paragraph{Baseline and Implementation.} Our baselines are selected based on original 3D-GS~\cite{kerbl3Dgaussians}, Mip-NeRF360~\cite{barron2022mipnerf360}, iNGP~\cite{muller2022instant} and Plenoxels~\cite{yu2022plenoxels}, combining with recently advanced Scaffold-GS~\cite{lu2023scaffoldgs}.
-Following the original 3D-GS, we also report our 7k and 30k results.
-In our experiments, we keep the same Gaussian model and dataset configurations as in ~\cite{kerbl3Dgaussians}.
-For our bootstrapping part, we utilize the \textbf{Stable Diffusion (SD) 2v.1} model~\cite{rombach2022high} and its finetuned models as our initial diffusion models.
-We conduct 4 stages of experiments, where when and how bootstrapping is applied are different.